AzogMugen/stack-versions-follower/README.md

 ## Config

 URL : `http://127.0.0.1:5000`
 MongoDB : `mongodb://127.0.0.1:27017`
 Default database : `stacks`

 ## Todos

+- Manage configuration outside of code, not hard coded
+- Dockerize the application (nginx ?)
+- Manage https (nginx ?)
+- Add security, such as [flask-limiter](https://flask-limiter.readthedocs.io/en/stable/)
+- Add structure to python folders & files
 - Add datatables to filter results by application name, fuzzy search mandatory
-- Clean the mess a little with the templates
 - Add bootstrap because it's naked
-- Dockerize the application (nginx ?)
-- Manage configuration outside of code, not hard coded
-- Manage https (nginx ?)
-- Add tests
 - Add authentication ?
 UI, API, DB ?
+- Add tests
 - Manage history by adding each time another version, instead of updating one ?
 - If yes, create a page to view history of deployment of a certain application ?
  => Remind that it will lose params like url if not sent, and mongo queries with dates will be needed